fparrav/homebridge-aux-cloud/README.md

 - HomeKit `HeaterCooler` accessory for generic AUX air conditioners, with:
   - Power control (`Active`)
   - Mode selection (Auto / Heat / Cool)
-  - Ambient temperature, cooling/heating setpoints
+  - Ambient temperature, cooling/heating setpoints in °C or °F with configurable steps
+  - Fan speed mapped to `RotationSpeed`, plus vertical/horizontal swing toggled via `SwingMode`
+  - Optional child-lock mirrored to `LockPhysicalControls`
 - Support for manual include/exclude lists, with automatic removal of offline devices from Homebridge.
 - Fast polling loop with back-off on errors.
-- Ready for incremental expansion (eco modes, fan speeds, heat pumps, WebSocket push updates).
+- Ready for incremental expansion (eco/comfort modes, screen toggles, heat pumps, WebSocket push updates).

 > ⚠️ **Considerations**
 >
 > - Only accounts on the public AUX Cloud deployment are supported.
 Regional/private deployments might use different hosts.
 > - The current release focuses on generic AUX AC units.
-Heat-pump specific services and advanced switches (eco, swing, child lock, etc.) are on the roadmap.
+Heat-pump specific services and extra switches (eco, mildew proof, display, etc.) are on the roadmap.
 > - The AUX Cloud service can occasionally throttle requests.
 Keep the poll interval ≥60 s if you have many devices.

 ## Development